Tower City Center: Shopping mall

 Most of the platform area was demolished in the late 1980s renovation of the building.
 The station area itself was converted by Forest City Enterprises into a three-story, 367,000 square foot shopping mall and food court known as The Avenue, which opened on March 26, 1990.
 As part of the renovation, RTA rebuilt its rapid transit station beneath the center.
 The rest of the platform area was turned into a parking garage for the new complex.
 When the already renamed Tower City Center reopened, the mall housed many high-end retailers, including Bally of Switzerland, Barneys New York, Fendi, Gucci, Versace, and even had a letter of intent from Neiman Marcus to build a 120,000-square foot anchor store in 1992.
 Over the following 25 years, many of those shops were replaced by more-modest stores, some of them local retailers.

 In 1991, two new 11-story office towers, the Skylight Office Tower and the Chase Financial Plaza, were added.
 The Chase Building houses Cleveland's Ritz-Carlton Hotel and The Skylight Office Tower once housed the Hard Rock Cafe.
 After the completion of the nearby Gateway project in 1994, RTA built an indoor walkway connecting Tower City to the complex.
 A second walkway was built in 2002 to connect Tower City with the Carl B. Stokes U.S. Courthouse.

 Higbee's (by then bought by Dillard's) closed its department store in the complex in January 2002.
 Positively Cleveland (formerly the Convention and Visitors Bureau of Greater Cleveland) and the Greater Cleveland Partnership (the local chamber of commerce) opened offices in the Higbee Building in 2007.
 Until late 2010, the Cleveland Plus Visitors Center occupied the first floor.
 The building was opened on May 14, 2012, as the Horseshoe Casino Cleveland.
 After Rock Gaming LLC assumed management of the Horseshoe, the casino was transformed into Jack Cleveland Casino and reopened on May 11, 2016.

 In 2001, Time Warner Cable Amphitheater opened as an outdoor stage along the Cuyahoga River near the Tower City Complex.
 A site on the Cuyahoga River side of the complex was proposed as a location for a new Cleveland convention center, but in January, 2009 the Cuyahoga County Commissioners decided to redevelop the existing facility.

 In July 2021 businessman Dan Gilbert's company Bedrock announced plans to convert the mall into a "retail marketplace" with a blend of retail and entertainment.
-After renovations were completed in 2022, the main atrium was renamed to "Skylight Park".
+In 2022, the mall's signature dancing fountain was shut down and capped with Skylight Park, a greenery and boardwalk installation.
+The fountain was removed in early 2026 to create more event space in the mall.